errhythm/errhythm.github.io/content/projects/jonogon-similar-petitions-suggestion.md

 In the frontend, I slotted right under the title field in our draft and create new petition pages—always watching, ready to pounce.
 To ensure the interface remained snappy and to avoid bombarding our servers with requests, I used `Lodash`’s debounce function.
 This way, the system waits a brief 300 milliseconds after typing stops before initiating the search.
 A slight delay, but one that ensured a smoother user experience.

 Next up?
-Maybe some `pg_trgm` wizardry or NLP vibes for Bengali flair.
+Maybe some `pg_trgm` wizardry or NLP vibes for a more personalized suggestions.
 For now, it’s a win for the 2,500+ dreamers building this with me.
 Check out the official GitHub Repository of [Jonogon](https://github.com/jonogon/jonogon-mono), or vote in [Jonogon](https://jonogon.org/).
 Let’s keep making Bangladesh louder, together!